 Our comprehensive Framework is continuously being reviewed and updated to ensure that it is up to date with the latest industry standards and best practices.
 In version 9.1 of the HITRUST CSF, mappings to the European Union’s General Data Protection Regulation (GDPR) were added.
 In version 9.2, HITRUST added more GDPR language as well as mappings to the Singapore Personal Data Protection Act of 2012.
 In the forthcoming version 9.3, HITRUST will be adding the California Consumer Privacy Act (CCPA) to the Framework.
-The HITRUST CSF version 10 will include a reorganization of the Framework to include a core of leading practices for entities to follow.

 With respect to privacy, the HITRUST roadmap includes the new Brazilian General Data Privacy Act, state laws similar to the CCPA, if they are enacted, and additional international frameworks and requirements.
 As these requirements and laws change, the HITRUST CSF will change to reflect new understandings of the laws and, particularly in the case of the CCPA, any applicable regulations that are enacted.
 For the CCPA, we are anticipating rules from the California Attorney General’s Office to be finalized within the next year or so.

 This work is meant to support all industries in their data protection programs as they utilize the HITRUST CSF and Assurance Program as a means to “assess once, report many” against the evolving privacy environment.